Monique Gignac, PhD, Institute for Work & Health

-Sara Macdonald is a knowledge exchange associate at the Institute for Work & Health, and the knowledge exchange associate on the ACED project.
-Her role at IWH is to engage stakeholders in research projects from concept development to the dissemination of research results, as well as to manage stakeholder networks for occupational health and safety professionals, disability managers and educationally influential chiropractors.
+Sara Macdonald is a knowledge transfer and exchange manager at the Institute for Work & Health.
+Her role at IWH is to plan and facilitate the engagement stakeholders in research projects from concept development to the dissemination of research results, as well as to manage the Institute's stakeholder networks of occupational health and safety professionals, disability managers and educationally influential practitioners.

 Cindy Moser is the director of communications at the Institute for Work & Health (IWH) and provides communication expertise for the ACED website, e-newsletter and online tools.

 As the head of the Institute's Communications Department, Moser helps ensure IWH research evidence and resources are known to, and taken up by, stakeholders and the public through the Institute’s newsletters, website, media relations, social media, videos, events, corporate communications and more.